NaomiChmielewski/QuantumComputing/README.md

 ## 1 THE Teleportation Circuit

 This was my first formal introduction to quantum computing, and is often the first quantum circuit that students learn about.
 You can find detailled explanations of the architecture in the Mike&Ike section 1.3.7.
+We create a quantum register with 3 qubits, the first of which is the unknows state (the one that Alice wants to transmit to Bob), the second and third qubits are the entangled EPR pair, the first of which belongs to Alice, and the second to Bob.